Entitlement Compensation Rules – Introductory and explanatory information

 The Entitlement Compensation Rules contain information on the rules applicable to entitlement compensation (also referred to as market claims) for those markets where Clearstream Banking offers settlement and custody services.

-This information is available for most markets under Products & Services/Market Coverage then in the Market page.
+This information is available for most markets under Securities services /Market coverage, then in the Market page.

 A Clearstream Print Basket is provided to enable you to generate a pdf file consolidating the entitlement compensation details of all the relevant markets.

 A requirement for entitlement compensation is usually raised when entitlement proceeds are credited to a party that is not entitled to such proceeds and they are thus owed to another party, due to the pending settlement of a trade between those parties.
 This may be the result of a securities transaction around the ex date, record date or payment date of such entitlement, depending on the applicable market eligibility rule.
 Market practice or local market rules determine whether a domestic security, that is traded cum- or ex-distribution, is entitled to compensation.